-Any student who has been suspended or dropped from a course under this policy may appeal to the Academic Standards Committee through the Vice President of Academic Affairs.
+Any student who has been suspended or dropped from a course under this policy may appeal following the procedures outlined in the Grade Appeal/Grade Change Policy, which is found on page 77 of this catalog.

 Audit

 Not all courses can be taken for audit.
 The term "audit" refers to enrollment in a course with the intent that neither a grade nor credit will be granted.
 Students enrolled in a course on an audit basis will (1) pay the full tuition for that course; (2) formally register at the start of the semester for that course as an auditing student; and (3) comply with all course requirements for an audit as defined by the faculty member responsible for that course.